 When working on your Chinese market entrance plan, be sure that your brand positioning doesn’t begin with “because we are an imported brand..”

-6. Learn about the customers journey in China
+8. Learn about the Customer Journey in China

 When entering the Chinese market, it is very important to consider the conversion funnel and customer shopping habits for different products and services in China.
 Companies should make sure that their marketing strategies are adapted to the cultural customs and way of life of the market they’re targeting.